 Fibromyalgia and Sense of Smell

 A study out of Tel Aviv indicates that those with fibromyalgia suffer from a diminished sense of smell.
-To me this seems to go against everything that I know about our overactive heightened senses in many areas, including, for me at least, smell.
+Yet, many with fibromyalgia report a heightened sense of smell.

 In this study the researchers compared sense of smell in 24 Fibromyalgia patients to 20 patients with Systemic Sclerosis (SSc) as well as to 21 healthy controls.
 The patients were tested using the Sniffin’ Sticks kit which presents odors via a pen-like device.